BSNs in the Nursing Workforce: How to Get from Here to 80% There

-Most of us can appreciate the importance of a better-educated nursing workforce, and may even support “BSN in 10” legislation, but what can we do while the various parties duke it out at the state and federal level?
+Most of us can appreciate the importance of a better-educated nursing workforce, and may even support “BSN in 10” legislation, but what can we do while the various parties duke it out at the state and federal levels?

 How can we get from our current level--around 40-50 percent of U.S. nurses with a bachelor’s degree or higher--to the 80 percent goal, all while dealing with faculty shortages, staff shortages, dated educational and hiring practices, and the difficulties that many nurses face in going back to school?